vageeshs/xgboost-classification-experiment/README.md

 }
 boost_rounds = 30  # the number of rounds for boosting
 ```
-In this 2nd configuration iteration we only change the max tree depth to 2
+In this 2nd configuration attempt we only change the max tree depth to 2
 Here are the predictions for this configuration
 ```
 [[0.94681555 0.02785276 0.02533168]